 Taping sprained wrist

-Taping a sprained wrist with KT Tape
+Taping with KT Tape

 - Anderson, M.K., Hall, S. & Martin, M. (2005).
 Foundations of Athletic Training: Prevention, Assessment, and Management.
 (3rd Ed.).
 Lippincott Williams and Wilkins: Philadelphia, PA.